ConsumrBuzzy/TurboShells/README.md

 * **Automated Racing Physics:** Turtles don't just run; they manage **Energy**.
 If they sprint too hard, they hit exhaustion and must stop to recover.
 * **Procedural Tracks:** Races feature random combinations of Grass, Water (Swim check), and Rocks (Climb check).
 * **Betting System:** Grind for cash by betting on your own turtles.
+* **Responsive UI:** Dynamic layout system with perfect centering and window resizing support.
+* **Settings Interface:** Professional settings menu with adaptive layout for all screen sizes.

 ## 🛠️ Installation & Setup